Lea Michele Just Cut Her Hair Into The Trendiest Summer Lob

 Advertisement

-The new lob came courtesy of Michele's longtime stylist Laura Polko (T3 lead stylist), who styled the short cut in a polished center part, with loose, delicate waves framing the face, and tells us that the chop was all Michele's idea.
+The new lob came courtesy of Michele's longtime stylist Laura Polko, who styled the short cut in a polished centre part with loose, delicate waves, and tells us that the chop was all Michele's idea.

 “Lea typically loves her hair long, but she wanted to take a little of the ends," Polko explains.
 "We kept it blunt and a bit A-line, so we wouldn’t lose the front layering, which left her with a chic cut that’s not an in-between length, and also not too short.”

-The matching highlights, a melted caramel balayage, came from L.A.'s go-to colorist Nikki Lee, who told us back in March that the lightness is actually partly natural — as in, genuinely sunkissed — thanks to Michele's beachside honeymoon locale.
-"On Lea’s honeymoon, her hair got lighter, so I just glossed her hair to that beautiful sunlight color," Lee said.
+The matching highlights, a melted caramel balayage, came from L.A.'s go-to colourist Nikki Lee, who told us back in March that the lightness is actually partly natural — as in, genuinely sunkissed — thanks to Michele's beachside honeymoon locale.
+"On Lea’s honeymoon, her hair got lighter, so I just glossed her hair to that beautiful sunlight colour," Lee said.
 "We wanted to make sure it didn’t get brassy.
-It’s the perfect color for spring and summer."
+It’s the perfect colour for spring and summer."

 Advertisement